NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

      - string
      - ``scatter``
      - Tarred dataset shard distribution strategy chosen as a str value during ddp.
 Accepted values are ``scatter`` and ``replicate``.
-    ``scatter``: Each node gets a unique set of shards, which are permanently pre-allocated and never changed at runtime.
+       ``scatter``: Each node gets a unique set of shards, which are permanently pre-allocated and never changed at runtime, when the total number of shards is not divisible with ``world_size``, some shards (at max ``world_size-1``) will not be used.
        ``replicate``: Each node gets the entire set of shards available in the tarred dataset, which are permanently pre-allocated and never changed at runtime.
 The benefit of replication is that it allows each node to sample data points from the entire dataset independently of other nodes, and reduces dependence on value of ``tar_shuffle_n``.
        Note: Replicated strategy allows every node to sample the entire set of available tarfiles, and therefore more than one node may sample the same tarfile, and even sample the same data points!
 As such, there is no assured guarantee that all samples in the dataset will be sampled at least once during 1 epoch.
+Scattered strategy, on the other hand, on specific occasions (when the number of shards is not divisible with ``world_size``), will not sample the entire dataset.

 .. _pytorch-dataloader-parameters-label: